maueroats/teaching/content/machine-learning/isl-ch3/Chapter3-Exercise-Hints.md

 See number 11 for the functions needed.

+* 13a.
+See Exercise 11 for how to sample from the normal distribution.
 * 13d.
 Skip the legend if it does not appear automatically.

 ## 14. Collinearity with simulated data